 2. Know your Purpose

 First and foremost, you need to know precisely what you want your event to do for your business.
+Knowing the purpose of your event will help you execute the program properly and identify the perfect experiential marketing approach.
 Do you want to secure media coverage for your latest product launch?
 Do you want to increase the visibility of your business locally?
 Are you hoping to generate incremental sales and boost your revenue?
 Your goals and objectives should inform every decision you make, which will ultimately help you to set your event up for success.

 3. Tailor your Messaging to your Target Audience